 - A Fun DIY Gift: Add these chocolate flavor bombs to a festive bag or container and gift them to friends, family, or co-workers this Christmas.

-- It’s best to use fresh cranberries for this, but you can also use frozen cranberries.
+- Cranberries: It’s best to use fresh cranberries for this, but you can also use frozen cranberries.
 Keep in mind that the frozen cranberries will make the chocolate set very quickly so you have to move fast.
+Two cups is about a 12 oz bag.

-- While not quite the same, dried cranberries are also delicious dipped in chocolate!
+- Dried Cranberries: While not quite the same, dried cranberries are also delicious dipped in chocolate.

 - I like to do a few cranberries at a time on a fork, but you can also stick a toothpick in the end of each cranberry for easy dipping.
 Keep in mind though, that if you pierce the cranberries, they will leak inside the chocolate, and should be eaten more quickly than if you left them un-poked.

 - To store these chocolate covered cranberries, let the chocolate harden fully, then place them in an airtight container in the fridge or freezer.
-Cranberries can last for a very long time when kept cold, so your treats should stay fresh for at least a week, and potentially longer.
+A chocolate covered cranberry can last for a very long time when kept cold, so your treats should stay fresh for at least a week, and potentially longer.
+You can also store them in a cool dry place.

 - White Chocolate Chex Mix